sjparsons/sjparsons.com/_posts/2019-08-22-remote-friendly-teams.md

 **Video conferencing is available and low-friction**

-The team needs to have a way to sync up altogether for team events such as refinement, planning, stand-ups, and retrospectives and also in smaller groups at will.
-This means making sure sure that there is some agreed software such as Zoom or Google Hangouts for doing so.
-If you have an on-premises part of your team, they need to have high quality and easy to use equipment in conference rooms.
-The video cameras and microphones should be high quality.
+The team needs to have a way to sync up all together for team events such as refinement, planning, stand-ups, and retrospectives and also in smaller groups at will.
+This means making sure that there is some agreed software such as Zoom or Google Hangouts for doing so.
+If you have an on-premises part of your team, they need to have high quality and easy-to-use equipment in conference rooms.
+If it's too hard to setup the equipment, that barrier may get in the way of impropmtu meetings that need to happen and waste lots of time setting thinngs up.
+If the video or audio is not high quality it can really degrade the experience for everyone.

 **Turn your video on**